chaya-tan/blog-forestry-chayatan/projects/skill.md

 ---
 date: 2020-03-26
 thumbnail: "/uploads/photo-1549899615-ef2899a8c02d.jpeg"
-title: SKILL
+title: MY SKILLS
 categories: []
 project_bg_color: ''
 project_fg_color: ''

 ---
 I have many skill sets.
 I graduated as an industrial engineer from [Chulalongkorn university](https://www.chula.ac.th/en/).
 But my experiences are analyst and developer in E-commerce and E-learning field.
 The main and my passion is about web development.
 Especially _fast_ site with minimal payment (This blog is free!
-I don't have to pay any hosting fee)
+I don't have to pay any hosting fee because the technology I use is allowed me to do that)

 ## Development